 Student Led Conferences

 We are excited to once again be able to hold our Student Led Conferences.
 These sessions are a great opportunity to spend some time in your child’s class listening to them talk about their learning.
-Teachers are in the room to support your children if needed but as the research says, that the best people to talk about their learning are the learners (Absolum, 2006).
+Teachers are in the room to support your children if needed but as the research says, the best people to talk about their learning are the learners (Absolum, 2006).

 What is a Student Led Conference?